 "At Mount Holyoke, we hope students gain understanding of pressing international challenges.
 By studying abroad, we hope they gain something else: empathy.
 Both are essential to a liberal education." —Sohail Hashmi

 A year or semester of study abroad is an important component of the International Relations major.
 Study abroad furthers the central mission of the program to educate global citizens and leaders, not just in the classroom but in the world at large.
 More concretely, study abroad is valuable to International Relations majors because it allows:

 • first-hand experience of different cultures, values, histories, and political and economic systems;

 • continuation of language study begun at Mount Holyoke, perhaps in an intensive program;

 • coursework in specialized fields that may not be available at Mount Holyoke or the Five Colleges and are important to a student’s focus within the major;

 • preparation for researching and writing a senior thesis.

 All students are encouraged to consider, in consultation with their advisor, how study abroad could further their educational goals in the International Relations major.
 They should also discuss their plans with the staff of the McCulloch Center for Global Initiatives.
-The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource about programs, application procedures, deadlines, financial aid, and more.
+The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
 Laurel Fellowships (need-based financial aid) are readily available to qualified students.